ray155093/azure-docs.zh-tw/articles/hdinsight/hdinsight-hadoop-r-server-get-started.md

         Condition number of final variance-covariance matrix: 11904202 Number of iterations: 7

-4. 接著，我們使用 Spark 內容來執行相同的羅吉斯迴歸。Spark 內容會將處理作業分散到 HDInsight 叢集的所有背景工作節點中。
+4. Next, let's run the same logistic regression using the Spark context.
+The Spark context will distribute the processing over all the worker nodes in the HDInsight cluster.

         # Define the Spark compute context
         mySparkCluster <- RxSpark()